 - 1/2 tsp ground black pepper

 - 5-6 cloves roasted garlic (or sub minced garlic sautéed for 3 minutes in olive oil)*

 - 3-4 Tbsp vegan butter (such as Earth Balance // melted/softened)

 - 1/4 cup fresh chives (for topping // optional)

 Place potatoes in a large saucepan or pot and cover with water.
 Bring to a light boil over medium-high heat, add 1 tsp of sea salt (as original recipe is written // adjust if altering batch size), cover and cook for 25-30 minutes or until very tender.
 They should effortlessly slide off a knife when pierced with a knife.

 While the potatoes are cooking, chop up your chives and measure your butter.

 Once tender, drain your potatoes and place them back in the hot pot off the heat for 1 minute to evaporate any additional water.
 Then transfer to a large mixing bowl.

-Lastly top with chives, stir and serve as is or your favorite gravy (or mushroom gravy).
+Lastly top with chives, stir and serve as is or with your favorite gravy (or mushroom gravy).
 Leftovers will keep in the fridge covered for up to a few days.

 *To roast a head of garlic, simply cup the top off to expose tips, rub with olive oil, wrap in foil and bake for 50 minutes – 1 hour in a 400-degree F (204 C) oven directly on the rack.
 Cloves should squeeze out easily once cooled.
 Discard skins/peel.